 \subsection{Partial Amortization of Inference Queries}

 We first introduce how to establish a generative probabilistic model of random variables $\mathbf{x}$, that is capable of handling unobserved (missing) variables $\mathbf{x}_U$ with variable size.
-Our approach to this, named the Partial VAE, is based on the Variational autoencoder (VAE), which enables inference to scale to large volumes of data.
-A VAE uses a generative model (decoder) $p(\mathbf{x},\mathbf{z}) = p(\mathbf{x}|\mathbf{z}) p(\mathbf{z})$ that generates observations $\mathbf{x}$ given latent variables $\mathbf{z}$, and an inference model (encoder) $q(\mathbf{z}|\mathbf{x})$ that infers the latent state $\mathbf{z}$ given data $\mathbf{x}$.
-A VAE is trained by maximizing an evidence lower bound (ELBO), which is equivalent to minimize the KL divergence between $p$ and $q$.
+Our approach to this, named the Partial VAE, is based on the variational autoencoder (VAE), which enables amortized inference to scale to large volumes of data.